matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 you want dynamism.
 You have to have it.
 It is not like an optional thing.
 It is necessary.

-[ By "the old Perlis quip" Rich sounds like is referring to Philip Greenspun's tenth rule of programming:
+[ By "the old Perlis quip" Rich is probably referring to Philip Greenspun's tenth rule of programming:

 "Any sufficiently complicated C or Fortran program contains an ad-hoc,